Editor of Spain's El Mundo exits after clash with government

 COLOURFUL FIGURE

 Ramirez, the partner of fashion designer Agatha Ruiz de la Prada, founded the newspaper in 1989.
-A colourful and outspoken figure, he likes to wear the old-style newspaper editor's caricature braces.
+A colorful and outspoken figure, he likes to wear the old-style newspaper editor's caricature braces.

 He made his mark in the 1990s when El Mundo revealed that government-backed death squads had tortured and killed suspected members of the violent Basque separatist group ETA.
 The interior minister of the time eventually went to jail for his involvement.